Statistics on consumer mobile usage and adoption to inform your mobile marketing strategy mobile site design and app development

 We hope this compilation of statistics about mobile usage and effectiveness continues to be useful - please share if it is and we'll continue to update it in 2017.

 If you want a single source of the latest stats across the whole of digital marketing, for Expert members, we compile a regularly updated set of usage statistics to use in presentations - it's updated each quarter so all the latest stats are categorised in a single place for including in presentations.
-Our Expert member resources also include templates and guides to help create digital strategy and plans.
+Our Free member resources also include templates and guides to help create digital strategy and plans.